esferatec/ec-luart-managers/README.md

 # ec-luart-managers

-This repository provides an overview of my self-programmed managers for easy development of LuaRT desktop applications.
-It also includes examples that demonstrate the capabilities and use of these manager modules.
+This repository provides an overview of my self-programmed manager modules.

 | Repository  | Description |
 | --- | --- |